kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+Glorious the moon
-oh voices of the wild ducks
+visit the ancestral grave
-On the temple porch
+A lovely sunset